The Nazca Solution

 SITE CATEGORIES

 The term “site” is used in this work in reference to any location of interest for testing geographic correlation with the great circles of the Nazca map and with random great circles.
-Three principal categories of sites are tested for great circle alignments with the global construct of the Nazca map: Volcanoes, Impact Craters and Ancient Monuments.
-The Random Simulation program can perform great circle alignment tests on any of these categories individually or in combination.
+Three principal categories of sites are tested for great circle alignments with the global construct of the Nazca map: Volcanoes, Impact Craters and Ancient Structural Sites such as settlements, pyramids, stone circles, menhirs, dolmens, earth mounds, passage tombs, temples etc. The Random Simulation program can perform great circle alignment tests on any of these categories individually or in combination.

 Volcanoes